muukis/NRuuviTag/src/NRuuviTag.Rest.Agent/README.md

 ```

 Tip of the day: You are not bound to [Azure](https://azure.microsoft.com/).
 Create your own API and database where to save data to.
 Then use [Grafana](https://grafana.com/) to display you data.
+For a *simple example* of a REST API check out this [Azure DevOps project](https://dev.azure.com/muukis/Testi) which was written for testing purposes.

 ![Grafana example](https://raw.githubusercontent.com/muukis/NRuuviTag/main/src/NRuuviTag.Rest.Agent/grafana.temperature.png)